jeffvincent/thoughtsblog/_posts/2013-07-26-court-vision-required.md

 requires leaps of faith, confidence, and speaking out of turn.

 To have court vision, you must plunge into the problem, study the options, and take them to their future conclusions.
-To tackle new problems, you must think ahead to your ideal solution, and then lay out the plan to get there.
+To tackle new problems (especially those with no precedent), you must think ahead to your ideal solution, and then lay out the plan to get there.
 This can sometimes mean scrapping work, even in full-swing, because it's not the right thing to be doing.

 ---